-Step Action 1 The O/C case must provide their supervisor with a prosecution file that includes an initial disclosure pack for reviewing purposes.
-When preparing the initial disclosure pack, follow the procedures for: • creating a disclosure index considering information covered by sections 12 and 13 reviewing material for relevance copying and editing material to be disclosed.
+Ste Action 1 The O/C case must provide their supervisor with a prosecution file that includes an initial disclosure pack for reviewing purposes.
+When preparing the initial disclosure pack, follow the procedures for: - creating a disclosure index - considering information covered by sections 12 and 13 (initial and full disclosure) - reviewing material for relevance - copying and editing material to be disclosed.
 Note: Documents disclosed by electronic means must be in PDF format.
 All redactions must be made using Adobe Pro 9 or higher version.
 See Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter) for detailed information about preparing and redacting electronic files and the requirements for supervisors' approvals.
-2 The O/C case's supervisor: reviews the materials prepared for disclosure when necessary and provides feedback to the O/C case on any changes that are required signs off the initial disclosure materials before they are released for provision or delivery to the defendant, duty solicitor, or defendant's counsel.
-The Initial Disclosure Record or Disclosure Index (generated from the NIA Disclosure Module) should be the primary aid to assist the supervisor in reviewing disclosure materials.
-The index is not a replacement for reviewing individual documents, but is a guide to the materials that require specific attention and the decisions (and reasoning) made by staff in relation to those materials.
+2 The O/C case's supervisor: - reviews the materials prepared for disclosure when necessary and provides feedback to the O/C case on any changes that are required - signs off the initial disclosure materials before they are released for provision or delivery to the defendant, duty solicitor, or defendant's counsel.
+The Initial Disclosure Record or Disclosure Index (generated from the NIA Disclosure Module) should be the primary aid to assist the supervisor review disclosure materials.
+The index is not a replacement for reviewing individual documents, but is a guide to the materials requiring specific attention and the decisions (and reasoning) made by staff in relation to those materials.
 3 If the materials require any remedial work, the O/C case should do this before the disclosure materials are delivered.
-4 Where complicated disclosure issues arise, specialist advice should be sought.
-Areas that may require advice and guidance commonly include: withholding information and reasons for withholding, and managing partial disclosure and selecting the right information for deletion.
-5 Once disclosure materials have been reviewed and/or signed off, arrange delivery to the defendant or defendant's counsel within the specific timeframes by: • post prior to first appearance if the defendant is summonsed or released on Police Bail, or placing on the prosecution file for the prosecutor to deliver at the first appearance, if the defendant was arrested and taken to court immediately.
-6 Where materials for mandatory initial disclosure have not been delivered prior to the defendant's first appearance in court, hand the materials to the prosecutor to pass on to defence counsel.
-(Note : In terms of best practice, the O/C case must take all reasonable steps to deliver the materials earlier and not just hand the materials to the prosecutor immediately after the materials have been prepared).
-7 The O/C follows procedures for delivering materials to the defendant or defendant's counsel personally.
+4 Where complicated disclosure issues arise, seek specialist advice.
+Areas that may require advice commonly include: - withholding information and reasons for withholding, and - managing partial disclosure and selecting the right information for deletion.
+5 Once disclosure materials have been reviewed and/or signed off, arrange delivery to the defendant or their counsel within the specific timeframes by: - post, before first appearance, if the defendant is summonsed or released on Police bail, or - placing on the prosecution file for the prosecutor to deliver at first appearance, if the defendant was arrested and taken to court immediately.
+6 Where materials for mandatory initial disclosure have not been delivered before the first appearance in court, hand the materials to the prosecutor to pass on to defence counsel.
+(Note: In terms of best practice, the O/C case must take all reasonable steps to deliver the materials earlier and not just hand the materials to the prosecutor immediately after the materials have been prepared).
+7 The O/C case follows procedures for delivering materials to the defendant or defendant's counsel personally.